tara-m-harwood/elixa-newpal-fe/README.md

 * Addition of an autosearch feature where Elixa will present the user with Google searches based on combinations of keywords
 * An SMS interface
 * An official Slackbot integration
-* A significant refactor of the 2005 JS by Landsteiner that updates the code into modern frameworks and practices.
+* A significant refactor of the 2005 JS by Landsteiner -- updating the code into modern frameworks and practices.

 ## Contact

 Hi!
-My name is Tara Harwood, and I am the developer of Elixa Newpal and the founder of [elixa.io](https://elixa.io/), my brand for contributions to open-source project at a student/hobbyist level.
+My name is Tara Harwood, and I am the developer of Elixa Newpal and the founder of [elixa.io](https://elixa.io/), which is my brand for contributions to open-source project at a student/hobbyist level.
 I have a specific interest in chatbots, SMS applications, and technologies related to political activism.

+As a child, my first personal computer came with the BASIC version of ELIZA, and from the start I was entranced with her.
+My early experiences with ELIZA formed my interest in computer programming and influenced my ideas about interactive design.

-As of 2021-03-29, I am a student at Flatiron School's Full-Stack Software Engineering Bootcamp in Denver, CO.
+As of March 2021, I am a student at Flatiron School's Full-Stack Software Engineering Bootcamp in Denver, CO.
 I will be graduating in May 2021.
 You can learn more about / contact me on LinkedIn or GitHub:

 * [Tara on LinkedIn](https://www.linkedin.com/in/taraharwood/)
 * [Tara on GitHub](https://github.com/tara-m-harwood)